 • Know how to spot an ATM or pay-at-the-pump card skimmer

-• Consider using your smartphone’s mobile wallet
+• Consider using your smartphone’s mobile wallet rather than carrying cash or cards

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.